asphalt-framework/asphalt-web/docs/integrations.rst

 FastAPI has its own dependency injection system which means Asphalt resources must be injected a bit differently in FastAPI endpoints.
-Instead of using :func:`~fastapi.Depends` as the default value for a resource parameter you wish to inject, you need to use :func:`~asphalt.web.fastapi.AsphaltDepends` instead.
-The machinery in :class:`~asphalt.web.fastapi.FastAPIComponent` will handle the appropriate translation.
+Instead of using :func:`~fastapi.Depends` as the default value for a resource parameter you wish to inject, you need to use :func:`~.fastapi.AsphaltDepends` instead.
+The machinery in :class:`~.fastapi.FastAPIComponent` will handle the appropriate translation.

 Resources available on the global context: